-Welcome to Action Therapy!
+Welcome to Psychodrama Group Psychotherapy, Action Therapy!
 The purpose of this group is the exploration of personal issues and their emotional resolution.

 You may be as active or inactive in the group as you truly wish.
 You can expect some anxiety when you begin because most new activities stir this up; if you report your feelings and reactions honestly, you'll find that most of this anxiety goes away.
 Self-exploration and deeper understanding of others takes time and effort but is well worth it.
 Most group members have found this a rich, warm, and rewarding experience.
 I hope you will too.

-COST/PAYMENT: The cost of each session is $40.00.
-There are two payment options: (1) You may pay for the first six sessions at a discounted rate of $210.00 (a $30.00 savings) or (2) you may pay for the first and last session at a cost of $80.00.
-Payments are to be made with a check or cash prior to each session.
+COST/PAYMENT: The cost of each session is $50.00.
+Payments are to be made with a check, cash, or credit card prior to each session.
 Checks should be made payable to “CCCU.”
 Sessions can be billed as group therapy to your insurance company or other third party payor if applicable.
-A $10.00 holding fee is assessed if you miss a session for any reason.
-In addition there will be a fee based on our sliding scale rate for the required two to three assessment sessions.
+A $10.00 no-show fee is assessed if you miss a session for any reason with 24-hour notice or $25 without 24-hour notice.
+In addition there will be a fee based on our sliding scale rate for the required one session screening with appropriate referral and or two to three assessment sessions without an appropriate referral.
 (For more information about this see the “Assessment” section.)

 ABSENCES: Please make the group a priority.
 You are missed and important.
 Sporadic attendance doesn't help you or others.
 For unavoidable absences, please call Rob at 561-9987 ext.
-25 before 5:00 p.m. and leave a message.
-A $10.00 "holding fee" will be assessed for each absence, payable at the next session.
+3 before 5:00 p.m. and leave a message.
+A $10.00 "no-show fee" will be assessed for each absence with 24-hour notice or $25 without 24-hour notice, payable before the next session.

 TERMINATION: Please give the group and group leader one week's notice that you intend to terminate your group relationship.
 Please announce at the beginning of the session, "next week will be my final session."
 This allows for good-byes, unfinished issues, and closure -- yours and others.
 Remember that you have been prepaying each session, the last one is "already paid for," so don't short-change yourself!

-ASSESSMENT: A two to three session assessment is required of all participants except those in treatment with a therapist from CCCU who have completed an initial assessment and treatment plan.
+ASSESSMENT: A two to three session assessment is required of all participants except those in treatment with a therapist from CCCU who have completed an initial assessment and treatment plan or who have completed a treatment plan with another clinician with goals specific to group psychotherapy/psychodrama.
 The purpose of the assessment is to determine readiness for and compatibility with this approach and group, develop goals/treatment plan, and gather other information that may be required by one’s insurance or other third party payor.
 The cost of the assessment will be at our sliding scale rate.

 CONFIDENTIALITY: What others share and what happens in the group is confidential.
 Each member promises not to discuss group matters outside of group as a condition of participation.
 The only exception to this "rule" is the disclosure of your own issues to your therapist or outside support persons.

 SIZE: 6 to 16 persons is the ideal.
-A larger group is desirable than is the case in other groups because in an action group members participate in the enactment.
+A larger group is desirable than is the case in other psychotherapy groups because inpsychodrama/action group members participate in the enactment.
 In addition, learning by watching is valued and is a quite powerful aspect of this approach.

 RECORDS: Dr. Pramann will keep a log of attendance and payment.
 Brief clinical notes on each participant and session will be kept on file.

-RELEASE OF INFORMATION: Rob requests that you sign a consent form so he may communicate (verbally or in writing) with others from whom you are receiving concurrent treatment.
+RELEASE OF INFORMATION: Rob requests that you sign an authorization for release of information form so he may communicate (verbally or in writing) with others from whom you are receiving concurrent treatment.

-ENROLLMENT AND QUESTIONS: If you would like to join this group or have questions please contact Rob Pramann, Ph.D., 561-9987 ext.
-25. Dr. Pramann has posted additional material about action methods, psychodrama, and his training elsewhere on this website,"Training in Psychodrama, Articles, and Rob Pramann Vita," some of which is summarized below.
+ENROLLMENT AND QUESTIONS: If you would like to join this group or have questions please contact Rob Pramann, PhD, 268-1564 ext.
+3. Dr. Pramann has posted additional material about action methods, psychodrama, and his training elsewhere on this website,"Training in Psychodrama, Articles, and Rob Pramann Vita," some of which is summarized below.
 Dr. Pramann also has a 45 minute videotape demonstrating this approach that you may view in our office.
 Click here to for a trifold brochure version of this document (best printed double sided).